-As the Democratic presidential field narrows, it’s time to check out the charts of the frontrunners.
+As the Democratic field narrows, it’s time to look at the charts of the frontrunners.

-By any measure, Kamala Harris, the Democratic senator from California, is a standout among this election cycle’s candidates.
-Only the second African American woman ever elected to the U.S. Senate (amazingly), she’s a Libra Sun with an Aries Moon and Gemini Ascendant—meaning a smart, graceful leader.
+Kamala Harris, now the U.S. senator from California, is a standout figure among the current field.
+The second African American woman ever elected to US Congress, she’s a Libra Sun with an Aries Moon and Gemini Ascendant—meaning a smart, graceful leader.

-Harris’ Sun in Libra conjunct a Mercury in Scorpio continues the themes of grace and steel.
-Mercury in Scorpio is perhaps the ideal combination for a prosecutor or investigator, while her Libra Sun will smooth the assertiveness the job demands—and that is still frequently judged harshly in women, often at an unconscious level.
-The viral footage of Harris grilling (it’s telling the press frequently used that word) former Attorney General Sen. Jeff Sessions, which went viral in 2017, showcases these traits: a penetrating (Gemini, Scorpio) relentlessness (Saturn-Vesta) punctuated by a smile (Libra).
-The sputtering AG complained she made him “nervous.”
-(Check out her questioning Kavanaugh and Barr, too.)
-She’s a natural at this: her 3rd house Mars in Leo and Aries Moon add to her confidence communicating in leadership roles.
+Her Sun in Libra conjunct Mercury in Scorpio continues the theme of grace and steel—Mercury in Scorpio is perhaps the ideal combination for a prosecutor or investigator, while the Libra Sun will smooth the assertiveness the job demands—and that is still frequently judged harshly in women, often at an unconscious level.
+The viral footage of Harris grilling (and it’s telling the press frequently used that word) Sen. XX is remarkable for showcasing exactly these traits: a penetrating (Scorpio) relentlessness (Saturn-Vesta) punctuated by smiling (Libra).
+The sputtering senator barely knew what hit him.
+A Leo Mars in her 3rd house also makes her comfortable communicating as a leader.

-Juno conjunct Pallas in Sagittarius, in her 6th house of service and daily life, is another fascinating combination.
-Juno (associated with justice and protection of the community, among other concepts) combined with Pallas (who represents wisdom and strategy combined with warriorship—is again perhaps an ideal match for a lawmaker.
-She’ll be wise about justice, fair in its application, and driven to use these skills in practical service to broad, fair-minded principles (Sagittarius).
+Juno conjunct Pallas in the 6th house of service in Sagittarius is another fascinating combination.
+Juno—the asteroid associated with justice, protection of the community—combined with Pallas, who represents wisdom and strategy combined with warriorship—is again perhaps an ideal match for a lawmaker.
+She’ll be wise about justice, fair in its application, and driven to use these skills in service (6th house) to broader principles (Sagittarius).